abhishek-mehra/Credit_Card/ReadME.md

 To control overfitting of xgboost we can control complexity of model.

--increasing the depth of estimators in xgboost increase complexity and can increase overfittig. there was improvement in the score when reduce the depth of tree.
+- increasing the depth of estimators in xgboost increase complexity and can increase overfittig. there was improvement in the score when reduce the depth of tree.

--min_child_weight
+- min_child_weight

 When you are building a model using XGBoost, you can tell it to only consider splitting a group of blocks into smaller groups if the total weight of the blocks in the smaller group is greater than a certain amount.
 This is what the min_child_weight parameter does.
 It helps prevent your model from overfitting by making sure that it only splits groups of blocks into smaller groups if those smaller groups are "important" enough.